Kota Batu, Brunei: Name

 "Kota Batu" is the Malay term which literally means "Stone Fort".

 History

-Kota Batu was believed to be the ancient capital of Brunei, before the emergence of Kampong Ayer, which is further inland, and over the Brunei River, during the Brunei Civil War in the 17th century.
-According to Brunei source Silsilah Raja-Raja Brunei, Kota Batu was founded by Sharif Ali ibn Ajlan ibn Rumaithah ibn Muhammad.
+Kota Batu was believed to be the ancient capital of Brunei.
+During the Castilian War, the Spaniards capture the city on April 16, 1578; the Bruneians retook it in June 26, 1578.
+The city remained the capital before the emergence of Kampong Ayer, which is further inland, and over the Brunei River, during the Brunei Civil War in the 17th century.
+According to Bruneian history source Silsilah Raja-Raja Brunei, Kota Batu was founded by Sultan Sharif Ali.
 Among the founding workers were Chinese people.
 The palace, masjid and educational institutions were built in the quickly developing center of the Sultanate.
-During the reign of Muhammad Hassan, there were "two palaces within a square compound surrounded by a wall" in Kota Batu.
+During the reign of Sultan Muhammad Hasan, there were "two palaces within a square compound surrounded by a wall" in Kota Batu.